inet-framework/inet-tutorials/configurator/doc/step2.rst

 Automatic address assignment is great, but it is sometimes also useful to be able to manually specify IP addresses for certain nodes or interfaces.
-This step shows how to do that, while retaining automatic assignment for the rest of the network.
+This step shows how to do that while retaining automatic assignment for the rest of the network.

 The model